A woman lost both her legs and almost died after using a tampon correctly.

 These small, absorbent devices allow people to continue their daily activities without interruption.

-Lauren Wasser followed the instructions on a tampon box but faced a devastating outcome – she’s now spoken out and is warning others.
+Lauren Wasser followed the instructions on a tampon box but faced a devastating outcome – she’s now speaking out and warning others.

 People have taken to the comments after hearing Wasser’s heartbreaking story.